-Most paying parents pay tax in Australia.
+Most parents pay tax in Australia.
 We may use a tax refund to meet an outstanding child support payment.
 This may still happen when you have a payment arrangement in place.
-Call us before you lodge your tax return if this would cause you hardship.
+If this would cause you hardship, call us on the Child Support general enquiries line.
+You should do this before you lodge your tax return.

 Issuing overseas travel bans

-We can stop a paying parent with a Departure Prohibition Order if they:
+We can stop a parent from leaving Australia if they:

 - have overdue child support

-- refuse to work with us to pay it, and
+- refuse to work with us to pay it.

-We don't need a court order to prevent them from leaving Australia.
+We don't need a court order to prevent a parent from leaving Australia.

-We can take paying parents to court to collect outstanding child support if other enforcement methods don't work.
-We’ll do this if there’s an asset or income stream in the paying parent's name.
+We can take legal action to collect any outstanding child support.
+We only do this if other collection methods don't work.
+We’ll do this if there’s an asset or income stream in the parent's name.